Lee-Xi-99/Lee-Xi-99.github.io/_pages/about.md

 Yaguan Li, Zhenguo Nie, Yunzhi Chen, **Huilin Li**, Tao Wang, Qingxue Huang

 <a href="/projects/ded/" target="_blank"><strong>**Project**
-- Developed a Laser Direct Energy Deposition (LDED) online visual monitoring system.
+- Developed a method for the detection and classification of surface defects in Laser Direct Energy Deposition (LDED) printed materials.
-- Designed an intelligent decision making and multi-objective prediction method for multi-layer multi-pass LDED process parameters.
+- Realized the deformation correction and grid reconstruction of the model to be printed.
 </div>
 </div>